fjarri-attic/brain/documentation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These objects represent the connection to the database.
 They have exactly the same public interface,
-so only connection methods will be described.
+so only Connection methods will be described.

 Currently the following connection methods are available: